A symmetry approach to number tricks: Main result

-\begin{remark} \Cref{thm:main} shows that the number of cells in the partition $V_n=\bigsqcup_\bfc U_\bfc$ is determined solely by the choice of $g$.
-The role of $f$ (in a null-relation $f\circ g=0$) is to determine which constant value is assigned to each cell.
-In degenerate cases such as $f=0$, all cells acquire the same output value, although the underlying partition of $V_n$ defined by $g$ is unchanged.
+\begin{remark}\begin{itemize} \item \Cref{thm:main} shows that the number of cells in the partition $V_n=\bigsqcup_\bfe U_\bfe$ is determined solely by the choice of $g$.
+The role of $f$ (in a null relation $f\circ g=0$) is to determine which constant value is assigned to each cell.

-When performing a number trick $(f,g,U)$ for a spectator, we should of course make sure to pick $g$ such that the cell $U$ is as large as possible, meaning that the trick gives the same result for a large selection of input numbers.
-This is the case for the cell $\{a>c\}$ in the 1089-trick, as well as the cells occurring in \Cref{ex:null-rels}.

-In \Cref{prop:maxfine} below we show that, in general, there are choices for $g$ that produce the worst possible partition, namely a partition consisting of singleton sets.

-The case is however better for number tricks, where $g$ is required to be a zero divisor.
-In \Cref{prop:numcellsfg} we show that for number tricks with additional mild hypotheses, the pathological singleton partition cannot occur. \end{remark}